kafechew/astro-paper/src/pages/about.md

 **kheAI** stands for _Kindle Harnessing Emptiness, Awaken Intelligence_.

-It’s not a brand.
-Not a startup.
-Not a pitch deck.

 It’s a quiet signal in a noisy system —
 A digital hermitage built on Bitcoin and clarity.